physimals/quantiphyse-docs/asl.rst

 ASL data structure
 ------------------

-To do ASL model fitting you will need to define the structure of your ASL data, using the `ASL structure widget <asl_struc.rst>`_
+To do ASL model fitting you will need to define the structure of your ASL data, using the `ASL structure widget <asl_struc.html>`_

 Model fitting options
 ---------------------